Special volume on traffic safety in LMICs

 Interdisciplinary contributions are encouraged.

-The volume is handled by the regular editorial team.
+The volume is handled by the journal's regular editorial team.

 Submission instructions

 Before the submission, make sure to have read the Guide for authors provided by the TSR journal.
 All the standard requirements apply.
-During the submission, select Special volume ‘Traffic safety in LMICs’ to make sure your paper follows the right editorial track.
+At the beginning of the submission, select the section ‘Traffic safety in LMICs’ to make sure your paper follows the correct editorial track.

 All submitted papers will go through the open peer review procedure implemented by the TSR.